zeeshansajid/meanstack-practicecode/Flights Project/README.md

 Final Project: MEAN Stack.
 Functional Specification:

-1. Please check out the folder final project from the GIT branch : https://github.com/decentcamper/MeanStackDevelopment/tree/30377_002
+1. Please use nodejs and angularjs to implement the following.
 2. Write a node server (use express) to read the file system and then publish the APIs to read the:
 a.
 The folders Only [URL: http:// [domain]: [port]/carriers]
 b.
 The json Files in the folder  [URL: http:// [domain]: [port]/[specific Carrier] ].